quasifu/quantic-test-course/README.md

         tests/test_SubtotalCost.py ..
 [100%]
         ================= 5 passed in 0.16s =====================

-### To run the frontend
+## V. Running the Frontend

-1. Change directory to the frontend
+1. Navigate to the frontend directory.

         cd frontend

-2. Install dependencies
+2. Install the dependencies.

         npm install

-3. Run the server
+3. Run the server.

         npm run start